AChiabodo/AMLNotes/Questions.md

 1. **batch normalization**
    - Batch normalization is a technique used to normalize the input layer by adjusting and scaling the activations.
 It helps to reduce internal covariate shift, which can improve the stability and speed of training.
-2. **Transfer learning**
+2. **Transfer Learning and Fine Tuning**
    - Transfer learning is a technique where a pre-trained model is used as a starting point for a new task, rather than training a model from scratch.
 This can save time and resources, and also improve performance.
+With Transfer Learning, the weights of the pre-trained model are frozen, and only the weights of the last layer are trained on the new task.
+Fine-tuning is a similar technique where the weights of the pre-trained model (more layers) are updated for the new task, typically by using a smaller learning rate.
-3. **Vae vs gan**
+3. **Vae vs GAN**

-   - VAE (Variational Autoencoder) and GAN (Generative Adversarial Network) are both generative models, but they work differently.
+   VAE (Variational Autoencoder) and GAN (Generative Adversarial Network) are both generative models, but they work differently.
 VAE is a probabilistic model that aims to learn a latent representation of the data, while GANs are trained to generate new data by pitting a generator network against a discriminator network.
+Specifically :
+      - VAEs use deep learning techniques to learn a latent representation ($z$) of input data ($x$) and are based on **AutoEncoders**, which are neural networks designed to learn a compressed representation of the input data, but with VAEs the representation is **probabilistic** rather than deterministic.
+      - GANs are based on two neural networks playing a "MiniMax" game.
+The **Generator** creates new data samples with the intention of fooling the discriminator, while the discriminator tries to distinguish between the generated samples and real samples.
+There are no explicit likelihood distributions in GANs.
+Instead of minimizing the probability that the discriminator is right (gradient descent), we can maximize the probability that the discriminator is wrong (gradient ascent).
+The gradient works much better this way.
+      Training the two networks together is challenging and can be unstable even with this optimization.
 4. **Gradient policy vs q learning**
    - Gradient policy and Q-learning are both reinforcement learning algorithms, but they work differently.
 Gradient policy is a type of policy-based algorithm that uses gradient descent to optimize the policy, while Q-learning is a value-based algorithm that estimates the value of a state or action.
 5. **Self supervised learning**